esride-cgo/test/TEST.md

 On download success, the respective raster datasets are presented in ArcMap.

 #### Characteristics
-* Products that conform to the newer version (>=14) of the Products Specification Document (PSD) are handled, but ArcGIS does not yet support it in terms of a built-in raster product; as a substitute for this, the natural color composite (TCI) is used for the _Download_ tool output parameter.
+* The newer version (>=14) of the Products Specification Document (PSD) is respected, but ArcGIS does not yet support it as usual in terms of a built-in raster product; as a substitute for this, the natural color composite (TCI) is used for the _Download_ tool output parameter until further notice.
+* Image selection???
+Ja oder nein???

 ## Prerequisites
 * Valid login credentials for DHuS ([self-registration](https://scihub.copernicus.eu/userguide)).